 It has been very well received by the PCPs thus far with them commenting that they can truly go on vacation for the first time in a long time and can return to work to a soft landing.

-They are presenting at GPIN to share the strategy with other medical groups and gain awareness and support.
+Their presentation at GPIN helped share the strategy with other medical groups and gain awareness and support.

-PRESENTER: Jamie Reedy, MD, MPH; Chief of Population Health; Summit Medical Group
+PRESENTER: Jamie Reedy, MD, MPH; Chief of Population Health

 As payment models move towards risk-based payment, physicians and medical group practices are looking for new ways to create impactful changes that engage and empower the entire care team.
 Many physicians are interested in working with pharmacists to improve the health of their patients and decrease the workload in their practices but may not fully realize the capabilities of pharmacists or how to employ or contract with them in their practices.
 This interactive session, co-sponsored by AMGA, will bring together physicians and medical group practice decision makers from different practice settings to discuss their learnings from successful collaborations between physicians and pharmacists.

 For more information, visit http://www.amga.org/

 PRESENTER: Ashish D. Parikh, M.D., Summit Medical Group

 This presentation reviewed Summit Medical Group’s experience participating in Medicare’s Next Generation ACO and Horizon’s Population Health Program.
 Dr. Parikh discussed how Summit Medical Group has been successful in value-based contracts and alternative payment models through the development of a comprehensive population health management strategy, partnerships with payers, and provider engagement.